BytePane

 Best For: Quick validation checks

-jsonlint.com is the original JSON validator, predating most other tools on this list.
-It does one thing — validate JSON — and does it well.
+jsonlint.com is a long-running JSON validator that predates many newer formatter suites.
+It focuses on one job: validating JSON syntax.
 The interface is minimal: paste JSON, click validate, see if it passes.
 Error messages clearly indicate which line has the problem.

 + Clean, simple validation